-- the Disclosure Document forwarded to SEBI is in accordance with Regulation 22 of the SEBI (Portfolio Managers) Regulations, 2020 and the guidelines and directives issued by SEBI from time to time. - ii) the purpose of the document is to provide essential information about the portfolio services and the disclosures made in the document are true, fair and adequate to enable the investors to make a well-informed decision for engaging a Portfolio Manager. - iii) the contents of disclosure document have been duly certified by an Independent Chartered Accountant, M/s.
-Pawan Poddar & Associates, Chartered Accountants, has office at B-116/117, Durian Estate, Goregaon Mulund Link Road, Goregaon East, Mumbai 400 063. - iv) Principal Officer: Mr. Somnath Mukherjee Address: ASK Wealth Advisors Private Limited Birla Aurora, Level 16, Office Floor 9, Dr. Annie Besant Road, Worli, v) The disclosure document contains necessary information about the Portfolio Manager required by an investor before investing and the investor may also be advised to retain the document for future reference.
+- i) the Disclosure Document forwarded to SEBI is in accordance with Regulation 22 of the SEBI (Portfolio Managers) Regulations, 2020 and the guidelines and directives issued by SEBI from time to time. - ii) the purpose of the document is to provide essential information about the portfolio services and the disclosures made in the document are true, fair and adequate to enable the investors to make a well-informed decision for engaging a Portfolio Manager. - the contents of disclosure document have been duly certified by an Independent Chartered Accountant, M/s.
+Jitendra Chandulal Mehta & Company, Chartered Accountants, (FRN 104288W, M. No. 124599) having its head office at 928, Visaria Sadan, 1st Floor, Belgrami Road, Near Bhabha Hospital, Kurla West, Mumbai 400070 - iv) Principal Officer: Mr. Somnath Mukherjee Address: ASK Wealth Advisors Private Limited Birla Aurora, Level 16, Office Floor 9, Dr. Annie Besant Road, Worli, Mumbai - 400 030.

-Mumbai - 400 030.
 Telephone: 022-66132809